leawlb/conserved_signatures_bonemarrow/code/00_sce_cellranger/01_cellranger_main/README.md

 ## How to configure

-There is an example configuration in `config/config-test.yaml`.
+An example configuration is in `config/config-interspecies_bonemarrow.yaml`.

 To adapt the workflow, make a copy of this file and adapt it to your needs.

 Minimal changes needed are:

- * Metadata: Path to a OTP-exported metadata in `["metadata"]["raw"]`.
+ * Metadata: Path to a OTP-exported metadata in `["metadata"]["table"]`.
 Multiple files can be listed.
  * Output directory: `["paths"]["output_dir"]` - where the results should be stored
+ * references: Choose directory where the N-merged reference genome is stored
+ * cellranger_path path: install Cellranger 6.1.1 and store path

 ## How to run